 Capital city of Chachapoyas.
-Close to the famed Jungle Kuelap Ruins, Moyobamba.
-Known for its 2,500 varieties of orchids.
+It is close to the famed Jungle Kuelap Ruins, Moyobamba and known for its 2,500 varieties of orchids.

-The "White City" located in the southern highlands, 7,740 fect above sea level on the slopes of the Misti Volcano.
-Second largest city in Peru.
-Crammed with Spanish Colonial and Andalusian influences and architecture.
-The Santa Catalina Convent, Goyeneche Palace and the Casa del Moral are some of its most interesting sites.
+The "White City" located in the southern highlands, 2359.152 m (7,740 ft) above sea level on the slopes of the Misti Volcano.
+It is the second largest city in Peru.
+Crammed with Spanish Colonial and Andalusian influences and architecture, the Santa Catalina Convent, Goyeneche Palace and the Casa del Moral are some of its most interesting sites.
 Beautiful countryside in the surrounding area.
 The awesome nearby Colca Canyon is twice as deep as the Grand Canyon!
 Visitors can make short one-day visits to the Colca, take a week-long trek (year around) or descend the river by kayak or raft, June thru September.
 The latter only for professionals !
 Safer rafting can also be undertaken along the nearby calm Majes River, wandering through wonderful scenery, close to numerous archaeological sites.
 Apart from the Panamerican Highway, there are numerous flights daily from/to Lima (75 mins.), Cuzco (35 mins.) and Juliaca (25 mins.)

 Located in the Northern Highlands it is famed for its traditional churches, and natural hot springs, such as the "Banos del Inca" (Inca Baths).
 The famous "Rescue Room" which Inka Athahualpa was forced by Conqueror Francisco Pizarro to fill with gold and silver, in an effort to save his life (didn't work, they killed him anyway!) is also located here.

-A lovely town famous for its cuisine with around 35,000 inhabitants, located on the South Panamerican Highway, 830kilometers from Lima, just beyond Nazca and shortly before Arequipa.
+A lovely town famous for its cuisine with around 35,000 inhabitants, located on the South Panamerican Highway, 830 km (515.738 mi) from Lima, just beyond Nazca and shortly before Arequipa.
 Camana is situated on the coast in an agricultural valley, with a river that produces the most delicious “camarones” (shrimp) in the country !
-During summer its 40 kms of beaches are host to large numbers of bathers from all around, especially from Arequipa.
+During summer its 40 km (25 mi) of beaches are host to large numbers of bathers from all around, especially from Arequipa.
 Underwater and over water sports are most popular here.
 Closeby you will find an Archaeological Museum and “Las Bodeguillas”, caves which were used - it is said - to hideway treasures brought down from Cuzco Inca Temples.

 A small easily reached sleepy town south of Lima, close to several other similar locations in the Lunahuana valley.
 Ideal for rafting, down the Canete River.
 Accessible via the Southern branch of the Panamerican Highway.
 Tasty down-to-earth cuisine !

 Is a northern coastal city with a hot and sunny climate.
 Chiclayo and other towns in northern Peru are centres of witchcraft.
 Among the places of archeological interest around Chiclayo are Tucume, Batan Grande and Huaca Rajada, where a royal Moche mausoleum was found in 1987.
 The greatest discovery was the tomb of the Senor de Sipan, whose funeral clothes were adorned with gold, silver and jewels.
 Archaeologists have ascertained that he was a royal ruler 1600 years ago and that he was about 30 years old when he died.
-However, the Senor de Sipan is still shrouded in mistery.
+However, the Senor de Sipan is still shrouded in mystery.
 His precise identity and cause of death remain unknown.
-The priceless funeral artefacts unearthed from the tomb can be viewed at the Bruning Museum in Lambayeque, 11km 87miles) north of Chiclayo.
-There are daily flights from Lima (1 hour) and Trujillo (15 min) as well as road access via the North Panamerican Highway from Lima (780 km.).
+The priceless funeral artefacts unearthed from the tomb can be viewed at the Bruning Museum in Lambayeque, 41 km (25 mi) north of Chiclayo.
+There are daily flights from Lima (1 hour) and Trujillo (15 min) as well as road access via the North Panamerican Highway from Lima (780 km/485 mi).

 A town just south of Trujillo, on the coast north of Lima.
 It is the largest fishing port in Peru, where fish flour and canned fish are produced in exportable quantities.
 It is also the largest steel producing center in the country.

-A small town located 148 kilometers north of Lima on the Panamerican Coastal Highway.
+A small town located 148 km (91.9629 mi) north of Lima on the Panamerican Coastal Highway.
 It is close to the National Park of Lachay, where a microclimate caused by a localized high degree of humidity, has created a natural area of extensive vegetation inhabited by small wildlife, right in the middle of the barren desert hillside.